valumane/valumane/README.md

 - name : "Lucas"
 - studying : Bachelor's Degree in Computer Science from the University of Poitiers
 - language know : html, css, JavaScript, c, ocaml
-- plan to learn : kotlin, haskell, assembly, java
+- plan to learn : kotlin, haskell, assembly, java, rust
 - contact : discord - valuman_
 - use IDE : emacs, vscode, webstorm
 - personality = Success is going from failure to failure without losing your enthusiasm -winston churchill